The Impact of Question Framing on the Performance of Automatic Occupation Coding: Results

 \subsection{Codability of answers}

 We tested the codability of answers to the questions about job titles and occupational task using the two automatic occupational coding tools introduced in the Methods section: OccuCoDe and CASCOT.
 The results show that over 50\% of responses are hard-to-code for the automatic tools regardless the question respondents answered.
-For example, as seen in Table 3, 38\% of responses received by Forsa study to the question about occupational task and 47\% of answers to the question about job titles were easy-to-code when OccuCoDe was used.
+The range of codability difference was similar for both Forsa and Bilendi samples.
+For example, as seen in Table 3, 40\% of responses received by Forsa study to the question about occupational task and 48\% of answers to the question about job titles were easy-to-code when OccuCoDe was used.
 The rest are hard-to-code answers and need to be classified manually.
+It is important to note that answers flagged by automatic tools as “hard-to-code” pose a similar challenge for manual coders and typically require additional context (e.g. information about industry, detailed duties, education, or type of employment) to assign a detailed code unambiguously.